 Exchange Rate Policy of the National Bank of the Republic of Belarus

-The exchange rate of the Belarusian ruble is not fixed versus certain foreign currencies, as well as versus a currency basket, and the National Bank does not set any targets as to the level of the exchange rate or the rates of its change.
+The National Bank does not set any targets as to the level of the exchange rate or the rates of its change.
 The dynamics of the Belarusian ruble exchange rate is formed under the impact of market forces – the ratio of demand for foreign exchange and supply thereof in the domestic foreign exchange market.
 Having regard to the above-mentioned, a change in exchange rate may be caused by a rather wide range of factors, which make an impact on this ratio.

 Thus, a change in the exchange rate of the Belarusian ruble versus individual foreign currencies (for example, the US dollar) may be caused not only by the impact of the internal factors, but related to the exchange rates dynamics in the global markets and economic situation in the countries, versus the currencies of which it is set.
 Use of the flexible exchange rate is a kind of “automatic stabilizer” under the impact of external shocks and lowers the impact of their negative consequences on the country’s economy.

-Implementation of the National Bank’s exchange rate policy under the managed floating regime allows for carrying out of foreign exchange interventions with a view to smoothing sharp exchange rate fluctuations in the course of trades in foreign currencies at the floor of the JSC “Belarusian Currency and Stock Exchange”.
-The objective of the exchange rate policy is the value of the currency basket, which includes the US dollar, the euro and the Russian ruble.
+Implementation of the National Bank’s exchange rate policy under the floating regime allows for carrying out of foreign exchange interventions with a view to smoothing sharp exchange rate fluctuations in the course of trades in foreign currencies at the floor of the JSC “Belarusian Currency and Stock Exchange”, as well as purchase of foreign exchange for replenishment of gold and forex reserves with sustainable exceeding of the supply over demand in the domestic foreign exchange market.
 The mechanism of taking decisions as to carrying out transactions involving purchase and sale of foreign exchange by the National Bank is a formalized one and is regulated by the rules of the exchange rate policy of the National Bank.